Kenai Peninsula wolf: Description

+Geologist Fred Howard Moffit wrote in 1907 that the wolves of the Kenai Peninsula were typically silver-gray and brindle-black in color.
+Goldman, who only had skulls to go by, described the subspecies in the following terms:

+Size large — perhaps the largest of North American wolves; ...
+No skins available and color undetermined. ...
+[The skull is] Similar in general to that of pambasileus, but apparently larger, more elongated;...
+No body measurements available.

+The Kenai Peninsula wolf was dependent on the very large moose of the region (hence the trinomial alces, or moose) and Goldman proposed that its large size was an adaption to this.

 History

 Wolves were common on the Peninsula before 1900, however, gold was discovered there in 1895.
 Miners, fearing rabies, commenced poisoning, hunting and trapping the wolves and by 1915 they had been extirpated.
-The Kenai Peninsula wolf was officially declared extinct in 1925.
+The Kenai Peninsula wolf went extinct in 1925 or 1955.

 Re-population of wolves from other areas onto the peninsula did not occur until the 1960s.
 It has been shown through DNA studies that, at minimum, the current population of wolves on the Kenai Peninsula mated with other Alaskan subspecies, as the structure of the current wolf population's DNA is similar to other mainland Alaskan subspecies.